First Alert Forecast: moderating temperatures, eventual rain chances

 WILMINGTON, N.C.
-(WECT) - Good Wednesday afternoon to you and thanks for checking into your First Alert Forecast for the Cape Fear Region!
-A gusty ocean storm will pin wind chills in the humbling 20s and 30s for much of Wednesday, but the weak midwinter sun will begin to work to slowly moderate the chilly temperatures.
-Expect highs to grow from near 50 Wednesday to the middle 50s Thursday to the lower and middle 60s Friday.
+(WECT) - Good Thursday to you and thanks for checking into your First Alert Forecast for the Cape Fear Region!
+The midwinter sun will begin to work to slowly moderate the chilly temperatures.
+Expect highs to grow to the middle 50s Thursday to the lower and middle 60s Friday.

-As we head into next week look for a trend o seasonable highs in the 50s and lows in the 30s.
+As we head into next week look for a trend of seasonable highs in the 50s and lows in the 30s.
 Look fr plenty of sunshine and very little chance of any rain.

 Your late weekend / early next week forecast features lower rain chances and cooler but certainly not excruciatingly cold temperatures.
 Catch these details and more in your seven-day outlook for Wilmington right here.
 And remember, the long-range forecast section of your free WECT Weather App goes out ten days to your specific location.
 Check it out!